grainstackdev/jsx-to-hyperscript/readme.md

 Options:
     --write       When set, causes the file to be overwritten in-place.
+    --reverse     As a non-standard improvement, `h` calls are nested with arrow functions so that execution order is contextual.
+If you would like the original behavior, use this reverse flag.
+See docs.
+Optional.
     --factory     By default 'h'.
 The factory function.
 Optional.
     --flow        If you use flowtype, removes type annotations.
 ```